Parker v South Eastern Rly Co: Court of Appeal

 The majority of the Court of Appeal held there should be a retrial.
 They said that if Mr Parker knew of the conditions he would be bound.
 If he did not know, he would still be bound if he was given the ticket in such a way as amounted to "reasonable notice".
 Mellish LJ said the following.

 Baggallay LJ concurred, and predicted that the same result would be reached by the jury (in Mr Parker's favour).
-Bramwell LJ dissented, holding that reasonable notice should be a question of law, and that held have decided in favour of the railway company.
+Bramwell LJ dissented, holding that reasonable notice should be a question of law, and that held decided in favour of the railway company.